alexleyoung/std-ml/README.md

 # std-ml

-**A Standard-Library-Only Neural Network Framework in Rust**

-A ground-up implementation of a Multilayer Perceptron (MLP) using only Rust's standard library for ISU CS 4740 (Introduction to Machine Learning).
+A simple neural network library implemented from-scratch using only Rust's standard library.

 ---